agonzalez218/JavaChessProject/README.md

 - White Team moves first and only one piece can be moved per turn
 - If a piece is blocking another, it can not move through it (Except a Knight which moves over pieces)
 - If the Team's King is in Check, the player can not move unless it is to block or stop the Check on their King
+- If a Pawn reaches the end of the board, it can be promoted to Knight, Bishop, Rook, or Queen

 ## Chess Piece Rules
 Individual Piece Moves:<br/>